 So, here are the considerations that went into my decision:

-- Home equity loan.
-I opened up a HELOC that is maintained for only $75/year.
+Home equity line of credit – I opened up a HELOC that is maintained for only $75/year.
 If I had to use it in a pinch, this could cover 10-12 months of expenses.

-- I’m decently adept at selling things online (Ebay, Craigslist, FB) and if it really came down to it, I could sell some things.
+I’m decently adept at selling things online (Ebay, Craigslist, FB) and if it really came down to it, I could sell some of my possessions.
 I’d start with some of my wife’s nice purses (shhh, don’t tell her).

 So what happened to that sizeable emergency fund of mine?
 I chose to invest it and so it went to (and continues to go to) crowdfunding, investment properties, and taxable accounts, to name a few.